jlapolla/resume/README.md

 ###What kinds of projects do you work on?

-###What do you focus on when you approach a new project?
+###How do you approach a new project?
+Walk me through the process.

+I start off with a round of stakeholder interviews to understand the problem and the scope of the desired solution.
+During these interviews I don't focus on a particular proposed solution.
+Anything is possible at this point in the project.

+Once I have a grasp of the problem and scope, I have a second round of interviews to develop a user experience that matches how each type of user user thinks about their work.
+In these interviews, we walk through a quick mock up of the proposed solution.
+Typically this mock up is a slide show where each screen that the user would see when working through a use case.
+The UI mock ups are helpful for sparking conversation, and getting users to really think about exactly how they'd like to interact with the solution.

+by interviewing stakeholders to understand the problem.
+In this first round of interviews, I focus only on the problem and I discourage in-depth discussion of potential solutions.
+Phrasing things in terms of problems rather than solutions prevents me from "falling in love" with a solution.

+I start off with a lot of interactive interviews.
+After initial requirements elicitation, I like to move to a fast UI mock up that illustrates the flow of the application for various use cases.
+This first mock up is just a PowerPoint presentation where each slide shows the next screen that the user would see.
+I don't get fancy with this, since it's critical to iterate quickly in this phase.
+We have a lot of ground to cover, and we expect a lot of changes, so there's no return on investment for putting time into making the slide mock ups look sexy.

-First and foremost: stakeholder engagement.
-Ultimately, we're here to solve a problem.
+First and foremost: stakeholder engagement is key.
 Heavy stakeholder engagement is key for crafting a solution that is relevant to the user and effective in the field.

+###How do you approach database design?